-Whether you're team homemade-from-scratch or team grab-it-from-the-shelf, I'm going to walk you through everything you need to know about using canned pumpkin versus fresh pumpkin puree in your kitchen.
-We'll cover the taste differences, nutritional benefits, storage tips, and my favorite substitution tricks that'll make your autumn baking so much easier.
+Whether you're team homemade or team grab-it-and-go, I'm going to walk you through everything you need to know about using canned pumpkin versus fresh pumpkin puree in your kitchen.

 What Is Pumpkin Puree?